General insurance actuaries provide expertise in three main areas:

 The General Insurance Board actively influences the environment in which General Insurance actuaries practice

 The General Insurance Board is a member-led Board of senior volunteer actuaries that advises the Institute and Faculty of Actuaries (IFoA) on important General Insurance issues.
-The General Insurance Board sets key objectives each year and has oversight of three subcommittees:
+The General Insurance Board sets key objectives each year and has oversight of four subcommittees:

 - General Insurance Education and Continued Professional Development Committee (GI ECPD)

 - General Insurance Standards and Consultations Committee (GISC).

 With 30% of the general insurance membership living and working outside of the United Kingdom, across 70 different countries, the General Insurance Board has focussed its attention toward how best to deliver support to fragmented overseas members, developing an understanding of their needs and geographic location whilst increasing measurable ECPD outputs aligned to the international GI Community.